waterrmalann/cheriya.link/README.md

 # cheriya.link

 **Cheriya** is an URL shortener with basic user registration and authentication that allows for shortening of any given URL.
 Cheriya is powered by Node.js (w/ Express) at the backend and MongoDB for the database using Mongoose.
+The word "cheriya" means "small" in Malayalam.

 ## Features